 After logging in or signing up, you can select a data plan.
 Most users can stick with the free 5 GB one and click Next.

 Then enter a unique name for the computer you're using.
 Click Next again.

 SugarSync Welcome Tour opens after this.
 It gives some useful information on using the product.

 This and more is covered in the next tutorial, Configure and use SugarSync in Windows.

 Upgrading to the latest version of SugarSync is easy.
 As long as the program is running in the background, it will check for and download updates automatically.

 From time to time, a SugarSync Update window will pop up.
 Click Install Now or wait 30 seconds for the update to start automatically.

 In Windows Vista, 7, 8 and 8.1, User Account Control will kick in.
 Click Continue or Yes.

 Next, SugarSync will close the currently running version, run an update and start the updated program.
 It all happens without any clicks required.
 Piece of cake!

-Please note that Windows Explorer will close and Desktop icons and Taskbar will disappear for a few seconds during the upgrade.
+Please note that Windows/File Explorer will close and Desktop icons and Taskbar will disappear for a few seconds during the upgrade.
 This is normal and required for SugarSync Drive to work properly.